 With that being said, there is a right way and a wrong way to go about that.
 If you need to, spend a little time getting educated.
 You’ll discover that, once addiction happens, your loved one is no longer in the driver’s seat.

 So it won’t help to ask why your son doesn’t just stop.
 It won’t help to tell your daughter that she’s ruining your life.

 How to Help an Addict Without Enabling

 So what will help your loved one battling addiction?
 Do your best to talk to them in a way that doesn’t guilt or shame them.
 Ask open-ended questions like:

 - How do you think your life would be different if you didn’t have to use anymore?

 - How would you like your life to change?

 It’s also a good idea to consider hiring an intervention specialist.
 Remember, too, that you want your son or daughter to know that you will always love and support them—but you won’t help them destroy their lives.

-The Raleigh House is a treatment center located in Denver that believes everyone deserves the chance to live a free, happy and peaceful life.
-We’ll help you get sober but, more importantly, we’ll help you learn the skills you need to live a good life.
+At The Raleigh House, we believe everyone deserves the chance to live a free, happy and peaceful life.
+We’ll help you get sober, but more importantly, we’ll help you learn the skills you need to live a good life.
 Fill out our form or contact us today to learn more about our drug and alcohol addiction treatment programs.